umd-huang-lab/perceptionCLIP/README.md

 python src/zero_shot_inference/perceptionclip_two_step.py --model=RN50 --dataset=Waterbirds --main_template=waterbirds_main_template --factor_templates=waterbirds_factor_templates --factors=background --infer_mode=0 --temperature=1 --eval_group=True --eval_trainset=True --save_name=waterbirds_ours_wy_RN50_factor
 ```

+## Visualizations
+In order to see which part of the image the model focuses on when doing classification, we apply Grad-CAM to the softmax output to visualize the salient pixels.
+Note that this is different from using attentions for visualizations.
+Please see code and details in `./visualization`.
 ## Acknowledgements

 This project is based on the following open-source projects.
 We thank their